solusine/markdown-licenses/licenses/AGPL-3.0-or-later.md

 <dl>
   <dt><h4>This License</h4></dt>
-  <dd>“<em>This License</em>” refers to version 3 of the GNU Affero General Public License.</dd>
+  <dd>“<i>This License</i>” refers to version 3 of the GNU Affero General Public License.</dd>

   <dt><h4>Copyright</h4></dt>
-  <dd>“<em>Copyright</em>” also means copyright-like laws that apply to other kinds of works, such as semiconductor masks.</dd>
+  <dd>“<i>Copyright</i>” also means copyright-like laws that apply to other kinds of works, such as semiconductor masks.</dd>

   <dt><h4>The Program</h4></dt>
   <dd>
-    “<em>The Program</em>” refers to any copyrightable work licensed under this License.
+    “<i>The Program</i>” refers to any copyrightable work licensed under this License.
-    Each licensee is addressed as “<em>you</em>”.
+    Each licensee is addressed as “<i>you</i>”.
-    “<em>Licensees</em>” and “<em>recipients</em>” may be individuals or organizations.
+    “<i>Licensees</i>” and “<i>recipients</i>” may be individuals or organizations.
   </dd>

   <dt><h4>Modify</h4></dt>
   <dd>
-    To “<em>modify</em>” a work means to copy from or adapt all or part of the work in a fashion requiring copyright permission, other than the making of an exact copy.
+    To “<i>modify</i>” a work means to copy from or adapt all or part of the work in a fashion requiring copyright permission, other than the making of an exact copy.
-    The resulting work is called a “<em>modified version</em>” of the earlier work or a work “<em>based on</em>” the earlier work.
+    The resulting work is called a “<i>modified version</i>” of the earlier work or a work “<i>based on</i>” the earlier work.
   </dd>

   <dt><h4>Covered Work</h4></dt>
-  <dd>A “<em>covered work</em>” means either the unmodified Program or a work based on the Program.</dd>
+  <dd>A “<i>covered work</i>” means either the unmodified Program or a work based on the Program.</dd>

   <dt><h4>Propagate</h4></dt>
   <dd>
-    To “<em>propagate</em>” a work means to do anything with it that, without permission, would make you directly or secondarily liable for infringement under applicable copyright law, except executing it on a computer or modifying a private copy.
+    To “<i>propagate</i>” a work means to do anything with it that, without permission, would make you directly or secondarily liable for infringement under applicable copyright law, except executing it on a computer or modifying a private copy.
     Propagation includes copying, distribution (with or without modification), making available to the public, and in some countries other activities as well.
   </dd>

   <dt><h4>Convey</h4></dt>
   <dd>
-    To “<em>convey</em>” a work means any kind of propagation that enables other parties to make or receive copies.
+    To “<i>convey</i>” a work means any kind of propagation that enables other parties to make or receive copies.
     Mere interaction with a user through a computer network, with no transfer of a copy, is not conveying.
   </dd>

   <dt><h4>Appropriate Legal Notices</h4></dt>
   <dd>
-    <p>An interactive user interface displays “<em>Appropriate Legal Notices</em>” to the extent that it includes a convenient and prominently visible feature that:</p>
+    <p>An interactive user interface displays “<i>Appropriate Legal Notices</i>” to the extent that it includes a convenient and prominently visible feature that:</p>
     <ol>
       <li>displays an appropriate copyright notice, and</li>
       <li>tells the user that there is no warranty for the work (except to the extent that warranties are provided), that licensees may convey the work under this License, and how to view a copy of this License.</li>